 At the same time, Boeing’s large order book, government contracts, and the potential recovery of its commercial division offer a foundation for a gradual return to stability.

-On April 23, The Boeing Company published its Q1 2025 earnings report, which exceeded analysts’ expectations.
+On April 23, The Boeing Company published its Q1 2025 financial results, which exceeded analysts’ expectations.
 Below are the key figures:

 Revenue by segment: